How Does BBS Work?

 Year 1 - You will typically take two to four courses per semester and will conduct two to four lab rotations over the course of the year.
 Each Track has a faculty Director who will help you select courses and find suitable lab rotations.

-Year 2 – Prior to the start of the second year, students select a thesis adviser in whose lab they will conduct their doctoral research.
-At the beginning of the second year they leave their BBS Track and formally join one of these 11 Ph.D.-granting programs:
+Year 2 – Prior to the start of the second year, you will select a thesis adviser in whose lab you will conduct you doctoral research.
+At the beginning of the second year you will leave your BBS Track and formally join one of these 12 Ph.D.-granting programs:

-Students in Year 2 complete the course requirements for the graduate program they have joined, take a qualifying exam, act as teaching assistants in lecture or lab courses, and begin thesis research.
+In Year 2 you will complete the course requirements for the graduate program you have joined, take a qualifying exam, act as a teaching assistant in lecture or lab courses, and begin thesis research.

 Year 3 and Beyond – You will focus primarily on thesis research, publishing your results, and presenting your work at scientific meetings.